mhausenblas/dnpipes/README.md

 ### Example session

-To try it out yourself, you first need a [install a DC/OS cluster](https://dcos.io/install/) and then Apache Kafka like so:
+To try it out yourself, you first need a to [install a DC/OS cluster](https://dcos.io/install/) and then Apache Kafka like so:

 ```bash
 $ dcos package install kafka